ArmaForces/a3_addon_template/addons/common/README.md

-## Main
+## Common

-Base for other components.
-Provides CBA Macros framework, editor categories and similar.
+Common functions used by other components.

 ### Authors